bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 Now it's possible to build the Docker image with `make build`, drop into the container with `make shell` and clean everything up with `make clean`.

+> ✂️  _This concludes the content of the first podcast_

 ## Reusing the Docker image

 Now that we have our Jekyll development environment, we should be able to reuse it in the PBS project.
 After all, that is also a Jekyll site.